dssg/wikienergy/docs/README.md

 Basic usage of the disaggregator module during development is as follows:

     import sys
-    sys.path.add('../../')
+    sys.path.add('../../') # or non-Unix equivalent

     import disaggregator

 Disaggregator Module
 --------------------
 The disaggregator module is structured around appliances.
-We've use the following terms through the documentation:
+We use the following terms through the documentation:

 ### Terms
-- ***appliance trace***:
-- ***appliance instance***:
-- ***appliance type***:
-- ***appliance set***:
+- ***[appliance trace](#appliance-trace)***: a sequence of consecutive average power measurements (usually in 15 minute itervals) for a specific appliance instance for an arbitrary length of time.
+Ex) Readings from Refrigerator 003 for the day of 01/01/2014
+- ***[appliance instance](#appliance-instance)***: a specific device or example of an appliance model which may have any number of traces associated with it.
+Could additionally be a particular set of parameters for a generative model such as a HMM.
+Furthermore, an appliance instance might be an aggregated (i.e. not yet disaggregated) set of appliances.
+This is distinct from *appliance set* below because its measured traces will not temporally overlap.
+Ex) Refrigerator 006; \lambda=(\pi,\A,\mu,\sigma)
+- ***[appliance type](#appliance-type)***: a category of appliances which share a set of meaningful features which may be used to distinguish it from other appliance types.
+- ***[appliance set](#appliance-set)***: a set of appliance instances which form a metered unit.
+Appliance sets might also be fabricated to form ground-truth training, validation or testing sets for algorithmic disaggregation tasks.

-Given that datasets might be loaded from many external sources and combined or manipulated in a variety of ways, we organize a general hierarchical structure described briefly below.
+Given that datasets might be loaded from many external sources and combined or manipulated in a variety of ways, we organize a general hierarchical structure around these terms which is described briefly below.
+In general, the categories below could be formed from sampled, generated, or disaggregated data.

-### The Dataset class
+### The ApplianceTrace class

-The main data structure of the disaggregation library is called the Dataset.
-Datasets are formed from sampled, generated, or disaggregated data.
-Datasets are meant to model metered units such as a building or home, and contain descriptions of the power traces of the appliances (either directly measured or generated) which they contain.
-They are meant to be versatile data structures which facilitate use in algorithms.

-Datasets have the following attributes:
+#### Attributes
-- `df`, a pandas dataframe with a `DatetimeIndex` containing columns which are timeseries of disaggregated or aggregated appliance traces
+- `trace`: a pandas Series with a single `DatetimeIndex`ed columns which are timeseries of disaggregated or aggregated appliance traces
-- `source` a list of length `n_columns` containing a string ("pecan","oakpark", "hmm",...) describing its origin
+- `source`: a string ("pecan","oakpark","hmm",...) describing its origin
-- `dataid` (pecan only) a list of length `n_columns` containing integers representing the dataid of the origin home
+- `dataid`: (pecan only) a string representing the dataid of the origin home
-- `table` (pecan only) a list of length `n_columns` containing an (per column)
+- `schema`: (pecan only) a string representing the schema of origin
-- `column_mapping` a list of length `n_columns`, describing
-- `hmm_params` (hmm only) a list of parameters associated with the origin hmms instance_id
+- `hmm_params`: (hmm only) a list of parameters associated with the origin hmms
+#### Methods
+- None

+### The ApplianceInstance class
+#### Attributes
+- `traces`: a temporally ordered list of traces with **enforced lack of time overlap.**
+#### Methods
+- None

+### The ApplianceType class
+#### Attributes
+- `appliances`: a set of appliance instances of this type.
+An appliance could belong to more than one type, which may arise for situations in which we have varying levels of functional generality for appliance types.
+Ex) Refrigerator vs. energy-star refrigerator).
+#### Methods
+- None

+### The ApplianceSet class
+#### Attributes
+- `appliances`: a list of appliance instances with **enforced temporal alignment.**
+#### Methods
+- None

 (thought - organization around polymorphic appliances instead?)